TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - Answer is very small (0 or 1)
 - Extremely large target (like 10^18)
-- Condition can overflow â†’ use long
+- Condition can overflow → use long
 - Monotonicity must hold
 - Infinite loop possible if bounds not chosen properly
 ---